HelpMe-Pls/Life-Engineering/Tips & Tools/You as an interviewer.md

 		- "Does the development team get time to improve the quality of the software?"
 	- Ask about your role
 		- "Why is this role open?
 Is it a new role, or am I replacing someone?
 Why did that person leave?"
-		- "What is the ratio of testers to developers to program managers?
-What is the interaction like?
+		- "Tell me more about the life cycle of a project?
 How does project planning happen on the team?"
 		- "We had some challenges in scalability and testing from our current project, and I'd love to learn more about it.
 What opportunities are there at this company to learn about this?"
 		- "What would be the most important problem you would want me to solve if I joined your team?"
 		- "How is developer time spread between maintenance and building new features ?"